elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

 ---

-### In what pattern category does the Composite pattern belong too?
+### Which pattern category does the Composite pattern fall under?

 <details>
   <summary>